-One of the finest orchestras in the World, the Vienna Philharmonic plays Nikolai Rimsky-Korsakov‘s Scheherazade, Op.
+Conducted by Valery Gergiev, one of the finest orchestras in the world, the Vienna Philharmonic plays Nikolai Rimsky-Korsakov‘s Scheherazade, Op.
 35, a symphonic suite composed in 1888.
-Conductor: Valery Gergiev.
-Salzburg Festival, 2005.
+Recorded during the Salzburg Festival in 2005.

 Nikolai Andreyevich Rimsky-Korsakov was a master of orchestration.
 Based on One Thousand and One Nights (a collection of West and South Asian stories and folk tales compiled in Arabic during the Islamic Golden Age, it is often known in English as the Arabian Nights), Scheherazade is one of his best-known orchestral compositions.

 - The Sea and Sinbad’s Ship (Largo e maestoso – Lento – Allegro non troppo – Tranquillo)

 This movement is composed of various melodies and contains a general A B C A1 B C1 form.
 Although each section is highly distinctive, aspects of melodic figures carry through and unite them into a movement.
 Although similar in form to the classical symphony, the movement is more similar to the variety of motives used in one of Rimsky-Korsakov’s previous works Antar.
 Antar, however, used genuine Arabic melodies as opposed to Rimsky-Korsakov’s own ideas of an oriental flavor.